angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 even within proven archetypes, you can often face strange or unexpected corner cases.
-Just try your best to make note of what you are aware, play around what you can but be mindful that sometimes you cannot play around everything and need to accept if they have the one corner case card then you will not be able to win.
+Just try your best to make note of what you are aware, play around what you can but be mindful that sometimes you cannot play around everything and need to accept if they have the one corner case card.

 In the next section we shall explore sideboard choices and theory which will help you with some of the decisions or scenarios presented in this chapter.